fabandmina/fabandmina.github.io/content/blog/genki.en.md

 ※ *So, get this—Mina actually met her life partner thanks to that incident!
 But hey, even with those unexpected love twists, we still say having insurance is a smart move.*

+### When you might decide not to subscribe to an insurance

+Sometimes people have a travel insurance on their payment card covering medical expanses for overseas stays limited two a few months and costs.

+Sometimes your national health insurance covers your medical expanses overseas, under the same conditions as if you were in your home country.

+maybe enough for your case

 ## Genki

 ### What is Genki